opensource-latinamerica/openinframx/content/events/kcd-mexico2025/index.md

 ## Community + Technology = Future

-The event reaffirmed the community's vital role in the growth of the Kubernetes ecosystem.
-Topics such as DevOps, CI/CD, Crossplane, EKS, Istio, and KubeVirt were presented as concrete tools to tackle current infrastructure challenges.
+KCD Mexico was a vibrant celebration of collaboration, innovation, and technical excellence.
+Set in Guadalajara—widely recognized as the Silicon Valley of Mexico—the event underscored the city's growing influence as a hub for cloud-native and open-source technologies.
+It reaffirmed the community's pivotal role in driving the Kubernetes ecosystem forward.

-This event not only strengthened the local community but also equipped each participant with ideas, connections, and skills ready to be put into practice.
+From DevOps and CI/CD to Crossplane, EKS, Istio, and KubeVirt, the sessions showcased powerful tools and forward-thinking strategies to address today’s infrastructure challenges.
+More than just a conference, KCD Mexico served as a catalyst—connecting professionals, sparking new ideas, and empowering participants with practical knowledge to implement immediately.

 ## Gratitude to Our Sponsors and Organizers